brimdata/zed/docs/lake/design.md

 If data loaded into a pool lacks the pool key, that data is still imported but is not available to pool-key range scans.
-Since it lacks the pool key, such data is instead organized around its "." value.
+Since it lacks the pool key, such data is instead organized around its "this" value.

 > TBD: What is the interface for accessing non-keyed data?
 Should this
 > show up in the Zed language somehow?